UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 can be done by a custom amount of cores.

 This language script is called by the Slurm script, i.e. not directly by a user.
-If the calculation script is absent, the benchmark script will (try to) download it for you.
+If the language script is absent, the benchmark script will (try to) download it for you.

 ???- hint "How do I run it anyways?"